CPE Services Logo

 CPE Services, Inc.

-There are four different types of energy-dissipating inlets (EDI's) presently available:
+There are four different types of energy-dissipating inlets (EDI's) currently available:

 • the multiple plate type, and